-So to fix things, we need to add a sink that propagates Loguru to logging.
-This is done on the fixture itself by mokeypatching caplog.
+So to fix things, we need to add a sink that propagates Loguru to the caplog handler.
+This is done by overriding the caplog fixture to capture its handler.
 In your conftest.py file, add the following:

 '''

-import logging

 import pytest

-from pytest.logging import caplog as caplog

 from loguru import logger

+from pytest.logging import LogCaptureFixture